 ABOUT HEN HARBOR

-Hen Harbor’s founder worked for a national farm-animal sanctuary for several years.
-During this time, she documented, and rescued animals from, horrific factory-farming conditions.
+Hen Harbor’s founder worked for almost two decades at the nation's largest animal protection organization, first in the legislative department and later as an animal cruelty caseworker.
+She also worked as a consultant for the nation's largest farm animal sanctuary.
+During this time, she documented, and rescued animals from, the most horrific industrial farming conditions imaginable.
 She found that by far, the most intense suffering on the largest scale occurred in the poultry industry -- with factory-farmed egg-laying hens enduring the worst conditions of all.

 Consequently, there is an almost unending need for homes for abused or unwanted hens and roosters.

-Most of Hen Harbor’s residents are laying hens discarded by the egg-industry.
-Because their reproductive tracts are ruined from excessive laying, most require extensive veterinary care.
+Many of Hen Harbor’s residents are laying hens discarded by the egg-industry.
+Because their reproductive tracts are ruined from excessive laying, most require ongoing, extensive veterinary care.

 Hen Harbor's ducks and geese are mostly former Easter pets who were dumped at parks or lakes.
 Dumped domestic ducks rarely last more than a few weeks before starvation or predators kill them.